jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 those they can expect on an interview.

 What sort of questions are we talking about?
 Let’s look at an example.
-Say you’re given a list of numbers like: `[1, 9, 1, 9, 2]` and you're asked to find the number which is in the list only once.
+Say you’re given a list of numbers `[1, 9, 1, 9, 2]` and you're asked to find the number which is in the list only once.
 Before thinking about it, you'd likely scan this sequence and find that the only number without a duplicate is
 2. Splendid.
 Now, how do you tell a computer to do the same thing?

-You could tell the computer to do it like you did it mentally.
+You could tell the computer to do it the same way you might have done it mentally.
 For each number, loop through the other numbers, count the number of occurrences, and return the number that only occurs once.
 This will work quite handily for lists like the one above.
 With a list of 5 items, this might result in 25 operations of reading the list.
 Done, right?
-Well, if I gave your computer (or you) a list of 50,000 numbers, this approach is no longer viable.
+Well, if I gave you a list of 50,000 numbers, this approach is no longer viable.
 You can’t physically go through 50,000 items for every item looking for duplicates, and your computer will have to run 2.5 billion operations in order to produce a result for you.
 This is a brute force approach to solving the problem.

 Fear not.
-Better solutions to this problem exist.
-For example, it can be solved by taking advantage of bit manipulation and the exclusive-or operation.
+Better, less obvious solutions to this problem exist.
+One approach is to take advantage of bit manipulation and the exclusive-or operation.
 Any number XOR zero will equal the original number, and any number XOR itself will equal zero.
-Thus, if you start with zero, iterate through each number in the list, and XOR them against that zero, you will be left with the number without a duplicate.
+Thus, if you start with zero, iterate through each number in the list, and XOR them all against that number, you will be left with the number without a duplicate.
 For this solution, your computer only evaluates each number in the list once and stores only the running tally in memory.
 Linear time, constant space.
 Cut the check.